 Do you know what cryptocurrencies and the increasing use of mobile phones have in common?
 That’s right - exclusively mobile-based crypto wallets.
-No matter if you were reading some Edge wallet reviews or any other mobile wallet feedback, the currents trends are undeniable.
+No matter if you were reading some Edge wallet reviews or any other mobile wallet feedback, the current trends are undeniable.

 What trends are those?
 Well, while the topic of cryptocurrencies is becoming increasingly more popular every single day, it’s obvious that people are also using their phones for multiple reasons, more and more - whether it be to browse social media, watch videos, or even pay taxes and make other financial actions.

 With that, though, there’s an influx of mobile crypto wallets that’s quite noticeable, too.
 Picking the right one for yourself can be a difficult choice to make!
 Well, if you’re currently in the process of looking, read through this Edge wallet review and check it out - perhaps it’s the right wallet for you.
+If not, though, note that there are always alternatives, more-popular options available - in this industry, Ledger and Trezor are the two undeniable leaders.

 TL;DR: The Edge wallet is seen as being quite simple to use, and is a great choice for those who trade cryptos often.
 It supports multiple different altcoins and even some ERC-20 tokens, and possesses decent security measures, too.